DB8LE/satgs/README.md

     "usb_port": "/dev/ttyUSB0", // usb port that the rotor is connected to
                                 // this can be overwritten with the -u or --usb command line argument "rotctl_ID": 123, // rotctl id of your rotor
-                     // to find this, run `rotctl --list` "rotctld_port": 4533, // port for rotctld.
-Make sure this doesn't share a port with any
-                          // rigctld instances.
-    "min_az": 1, // minimum azimuth that the rotor is capable of "max_az": 359, // maximum azimuth that the rotor is capable of "min_el": 2, // minimum elevation that the rotor is capable of
+                      // to find this, run `rotctl --list` "min_az": 1, // minimum azimuth that the rotor is capable of "max_az": 359, // maximum azimuth that the rotor is capable of "min_el": 2, // minimum elevation that the rotor is capable of